 This advanced course for graphic arts students covers the design, layout, and format of books.
 Students design a book with images that is the culmination of all they have learned.
 This book is included in their portfolio.
 The course is required of all graphic arts students and is offered spring semester only.
-Prerequisite: Design Communication I (VMA232) or approval of department chair.
+Prerequisite: Design Communication I (VMA232) or Chair approval.